USGA announces exemption categories for 2020 U.S. Women's Open in December

 To help make this year’s field reflect what a U.S. Women’s Open field would look like in a normal qualifying year, a new amateur exemption category was added: the top 20 points leaders in the World Amateur Golf Ranking, who haven’t already qualified, as of Nov.
 4.

-Gabriela Ruffels watches her putt go into the cup as she won the final round at the 2019 U.S. Women’s Amateur at Old Waverly Golf Club in West Point, Miss.
+Gabriela Ruffels watches her putt go into the cup as she won the final match of the 2019 U.S. Women’s Amateur at Old Waverly Golf Club in West Point, Miss.

 Also new, the top two players, not exempt otherwise, from the top 10 of the Walmart NW Arkansas Championship, the Cambia Portland Classic and the ShopRite LPGA Classic will qualify, as will the top three, not otherwise qualified, among the top 10 of the KPMG Women’s LPGA Championship.